 This law addresses the unlawful giving of any benefit offered, promised, or given, directly or indirectly, to another person for purposes of influencing specific conduct by a person (regardless of whether this monetary benefit is actually achieved).
-Such behavior is prohibited by law and not tolerated by us.
+Such behavior is by law prohibited and not tolerated by us.